 Sands Expo Convention Center, 201 Sands Avenue, Las Vegas, NV – January 8 to 11, 2019 – CES Booth #41917:

-Already managing the largest portfolio of quality, connected devices that utilise the Z-Wave standard, Aeotec will use 2019’s Consumer Electronics Show (CES) in Las Vegas to announce its acquisition of German electronics business Popp & Co. along with its near-on 90 year electronics heritage.
+Already managing the largest portfolio of quality, connected devices that utilize the Z-Wave standard, Aeotec will use 2019’s Consumer Electronics Show (CES) in Las Vegas to announce its acquisition of German electronics business Popp & Co. along with its near-on 90 year electronics heritage.
 With it, Aeotec will highlight a major, global expansion of its market-ready IoT range.

 Speaking on the acquisition Daniel P Dykes, CEO of Aeotec, has explained that the purchase is focussed on more than POPP’s intellectual property; “Popp has long been a pioneer of European Z-Wave technology and one of the few Europe-based makers specialising in the technology.
 However, Aeotec’s alignment with Popp is about more than the device portfolio they’ve already created.
 It’s about the skills and talent to be found within Popp.
 Aeotec has already begun the process of combining Popp’s engineering know-how to the benefit of its existing and future device portfolio.
 For the first time, a connected-device maker will combine Silicon Valley and German engineering know-how.
 Aeotec’s presentation at CES will highlight the first steps in Aeotec’s offering of a truly international connected-device range.”
 Popp’s CEO Axel Jansen echoed Dykes’ sentiments stating “This is an absolutely exciting opportunity for the entire Popp family, and a reward for the tremendous successes in recent years.
 Together with Aeotec we will be the largest independent smart home company in the entirety of Europe.”
 With both companies privately owned, terms of the acquisition have not been disclosed.